 Are you remodeling your bathroom and going to be installing a vanity light?
-Learn how to install a vanity light with this step by step tutorial, which includes video!
-You’ll be ready to change you bathroom light fixture for your next makeover!
+Learn how to install a vanity light with this step-by-step tutorial, which includes a video!
+You’ll be ready to change your bathroom light fixture for your next makeover!

 When you’re giving your bathroom a makeover, it usually consists of: